Wait for Even Better Camera Performance

-On top of that, Kuo believes at least one upcoming iPhone model will come with a periscope lens.
-If true, we could see 5x or 10x optical zoom come to the iPhone. iPhones currently go up to 2x optical zoom and 10x digital zoom.
+Analyst Ming-Chi Kuo believes at least one upcoming iPhone model will come with a periscope lens.
+If true, the 2021 models could have better optical zoom.

 Twitter user Fudge, who sometimes shares information about upcoming Apple products, also makes some claims about the iPhone 13's camera.

 Fudge says the iPhone 13 will come with a four sensor setup that might look like this:

 The leaker says this information should be taken with a grain of salt, probably because Apple's plans can change during development.
 So while the company might be aiming for this, there's no guarantee it pans out.